momen5406/PathLine-ChartwellPartners/docs/technical-documentation.md

 }
 ```

-Toggled using the `#colorMode` button which switches icons and adjusts the theme.
+Toggled via the `#colorMode` button which switches icons and changes the theme.

 ---